top of page

 WHAT MATTERS

-Having worked in Special Education for almost 20 years, I would be uniquely positioned on the School Committee to be an advocate for students who receive support services.
 I am committed to ensuring all students receive high quality, research-based, individualized supports in the least restrictive environment.
-I will advocate for, and promote rigorous use of, Multi-Tiered Systems of Support at all levels, implementation of Universal Design for Learning, and an unwavering commitment to inclusion.
+I will continue to advocate for continued implementation of rigorous Multi-Tiered Systems of Support at all levels, and an unwavering commitment to inclusion.
+Watertown is an incredibly diverse community and welcomes students from all over the world.

 bottom of page